softworkz/emby-wiki/Library-items.md

 Here are some other properties along with their descriptions:

 ### AirDays, AirTime, Status
-These are applicable Series only and will give you information about when episodes air.
+These are applicable to Series only and will give you information about when episodes air.

 ### Album, AlbumArtist, Artist
 These are applicable to audio files only.